-We have discussed the importance of differentiating factor and why you should get more work from your existing clients.
+We have discussed the importance of differentiating factors and why you should get more work from your existing clients.
 Now I’ll walk you through a strategy which if you implement can help you fetch more business.

 Once I was once talking to one particular client who had a patent under the prosecution stage.
-I found the application was being handled by a tough examiner who belongs to an Art Unit with low grant rate.
+I found the application was being handled by a tough examiner who belongs to an Art Unit with a low grant rate.
 Thus, there were high chances of the patent not receiving a grant.

 You must have been under such a situation in the past where a particular examiner proved to be a tough nut to crack.

 What you can do here is consult your client and let him know that you have access to a platform – Examiner Analysis (Click here to start your free Trial) – that on the basis of historical analysis on how patents are classified into different art units can help you know where your application may go.
 You can also let them know that the platform can let you know the grant rates of these art units.